puzzle/hugo-techlab/labs/05_templates.md

 # Lab 5: Templates

 In the last lab we added some content.
-Hugo doesn't provide any default layouts and that means that content is not rendered by default.
+Hugo uses template files to render content (markdown) into HTML.
+Template files are a bridge between the content and presentation.
+Hugo doesn't provide any default templates, meaning that content is not rendered by default.

+There are three types of templates: single, list, and partial.
+Each type takes a bit of content as input and transforms it based on the commands in the template.

+TODO: describe template lookup order

 Layouts mainly contain HTML, but can also include variables and functions.
 This is called templating.
 All template variables and functions are accessible within `{{ }}`.